Wandalen/wTools/module/core/mod_interface_meta/docs/feature/001_mod_interface.md

 ### Scope

-- **Purpose**: Organize module items into four visibility layers via a compile-time DSL.
+- **Purpose**: Organize module items into four visibility layers via a compile-time DSL, enabling precise propagation control through module hierarchies.
 - **Responsibility**: Navigational hub for all source, test, and doc artifacts of the mod_interface! macro.
-- **In Scope**: DSL syntax, namespace directive semantics, layer composition, and all associated artifacts.
+- **In Scope**: Namespace directive semantics, layer composition, cascade structure, and all associated artifacts.
 - **Out of Scope**: Runtime behavior; this macro generates code at compile time only.

 ### Design

-The `mod_interface!` macro accepts a body of namespace directives and generates four named namespace modules: `own`, `orphan`, `exposed`, `prelude`.
+The macro accepts a body of namespace directives and generates four named namespace modules: own, orphan, exposed, prelude.
 Each module re-exports the one below it, forming a cascade where items declared at a lower layer are accessible from all higher layers.

-Namespace directives assign items to layers:
+Namespace directives assign items to layers based on their intended propagation:
-- `own use path` — item accessible from `own` and all layers above it
+- Own: item accessible only within this module; not propagated to parent modules.
-- `orphan use path` — item accessible from `orphan` and all layers above it
+- Orphan: item propagated to the immediate parent module.
-- `exposed use path` — item accessible from `exposed` and all layers above it
+- Exposed: item propagated to all ancestor modules.
-- `prelude use path` — item accessible from all four layers
+- Prelude: item propagated to all ancestors and intended for glob import.

-The `layer submodule` directive integrates an existing Rust submodule: its `orphan`, `exposed`, and `prelude` sub-namespaces are wired into the parent's cascade.
+The layer directive integrates an existing Rust submodule into the parent's cascade.
+The submodule's orphan, exposed, and prelude namespaces are wired into the parent's corresponding namespaces following the propagation invariant.

 This crate (`mod_interface_meta`) is the proc-macro companion and should not be used directly.
 The `mod_interface` facade crate re-exports the macro with documentation.